2001 McDonald's All-American Boys Game: 2001 game

 The game was telecast live by ESPN.
 The game was fast-paced and ended with one of the highest scores of the history of the event.
 The East team gained the lead in the first two quarters helped by Dajuan Wagner (who scored a total of 25 points, 11 in the first half), Chris Thomas and Julius Hodge.
 The first half ended with the East winning on the West by 15 points.
 Things changed in the second half, when Eddy Curry, Kelvin Torbert and Daniel Ewing led the West to a comeback.
 Curry had 28 points and earned the MVP award.
 Other players who starred were Kwame Brown and Tyson Chandler, who, like Curry, after the good performance decided to skip college and declare for the NBA draft; T. J. Ford, who recorded 11 points, 10 rebounds and 7 assists; and David Lee.
 Of the 24 players, 17 went on to play at least 1 game in the NBA.
 An unprecedented number of players declared their eligibility for the 2001 NBA draft: 5 McDonald's All-Americans chose to go straight to professional basketball.
-Among them, Kwame Brown became the first overall pick to be drafted out of high school.
+Among them, Kwame Brown became the first number 1 overall pick to be drafted directly out of high school.
 The others were Tyson Chandler (2nd overall), game MVP Eddy Curry (4th overall), DeSagana Diop (8th overall) and Ousmane Cisse (46th overall pick, never played in the NBA).